-Requirement Description Cipher specification The following ciphers are supported for Suite B mode: TLS_ECDHE_ECDSA_WITH_AES_128_GCM_SHA256 TLS_ECDHE_ECDSA_WITH_AES_256_GCM_SHA384 To use ciphers with stronger signature and hash algorithms, the certificates of server key file must contain similar or stronger signature and hash algorithms.
+Requirement Description Signature algorithm The signature algorithm for certificates must be a minimum size of ECDSA 256 bits (curve P256) and SHA256.
+Hash algorithm The hash algorithm must have the minimum size of SHA256.
+Cipher specification The following ciphers are supported for Suite B mode: TLS_ECDHE_ECDSA_WITH_AES_128_GCM_SHA256TLS_ECDHE_ECDSA_WITH_AES_256_GCM_SHA384 To use ciphers with stronger signature and hash algorithms, the certificates of server key file must contain similar or stronger signature and hash algorithms.
 Suite B supports two levels of cryptographic security: 128 bit and 192 bit.
 The level defines a minimum strength that all cryptographic algorithms must provide.
 In Suite B 192-bit processing mode, the supported cipher suite is TLS_ECDHE_ECDSA_WITH_AES_256_GCM_SHA384.